kkorolev1/asr_dla/README.md

 pip install -r ./requirements.txt
 ```

 Download 3-gram.arpa and vocab from https://www.openslr.org/11/.
 To use them change kenlm_path and vocab_path in config.json.
 You can download model checkpoint from [this link](https://drive.google.com/file/d/1DBNBP8ap7NvWtEQ8g4GrnEXstz-UG3-m/view?usp=sharing).
+Config for the best model can be found in hw_asr/config.json.

 ## Training
 ```shell